rclark848/PIRE_Bioinformatics/Day_3_Labs/PCA_Lab.md

 \
 \
 \
-*Which 5 SNps are most strongly, negatively loaded on PC1?
+*Which 5 SNPs are most strongly, negatively loaded on PC1?
 Are any of these SNPs on the same contig?*
 \
 \
 \